jeffotoni/mercuriuscrud/README.md

 ### Sample Response

-A successful request returns the HTTP 200 OK status code and a JSON response body
+A successful request returns the HTTP 200 OK status code and a JSON response body.

 ```